 The iPod shuffle is available with a rather humble 2GB of storage, while the iPod nano boasts a more spacious 16GB.
 It's worth bearing in mind that this means the shuffle can hold around 450 songs encoded at 128kbps, with the nano's 16GB topping out at around the 4,000 mark.

-And bear in mind that the true storage capacity of an iOS device such as the iPod touch is less than the advertised capacity.
+Bear in mind that the true storage capacity of an iOS device such as the iPod touch is less than the advertised capacity.

 iPods may not have the same always-on nature of smartphones, but battery life is still an important factor for any electronic device.
 You might think that the iPod shuffle would win this category due to the lack of a power-sapping screen, its diminutive size though means that it lasts for only 15 hours.
 This loses out to the nano which goes for around 30 hours, and the iPod touch - which houses the largest battery in the range - holding out for a massive 40 hours of listening time.